willcrichton/rust-api-type-patterns/src/main_idea.md

 <center>
     <img src="./images/representation_number_diagram.png" width="90%" /><br />
-    <i>Zhang and Norman, <a href="https://www.academia.edu/download/51476691/A_Representational_Analysis_of_Numeratio20170123-25558-8fmkpj.pdf">A Representational Analysis of Numeration Systems</a>.
-1996</i>
 </center>

 Using this taxonomy, we can understand that all 1D systems (like tally marks) make addition easier, because addition reduces to concatenating strings (e.g. II + I = III).
 However, 1x1D systems (like Arabic numerals) make multiplication easier &mdash; see [the paper](https://www.academia.edu/download/51476691/A_Representational_Analysis_of_Numeratio20170123-25558-8fmkpj.pdf) for why.

-Summarizing the main points:
-1. Representations map elements of one domain to another.
-2. Representations make tasks easier or harder based on their design.
-3. Representational principles can be applied to design better representations.
+> If you're interested in learning more about representation theory in cognitive psychology, I strongly recommend [Things That Make Us Smart](https://www.amazon.com/Things-That-Make-Smart-Attributes-ebook/dp/B00QFJHP94) by Don Norman.

 In this book, my goal is to show you how representational principles can be used to improve API design.
 That is, when you map the real world to an API, how can you help API clients be more productive and avoid mistakes?

-> _Aside:_ if you're interested in learning more about representation theory in cognitive psychology, I strongly recommend [Things That Make Us Smart](https://www.amazon.com/Things-That-Make-Smart-Attributes-ebook/dp/B00QFJHP94) by Don Norman.

 <!-- and **a good API has a small distance between the representation and the concept**.
 This begs the question: what defines such a distance? -->